 We have agreed to perform the following procedures and report to you the factual findings resulting from our work:-

-To perform independent observation over the compliance of executing games in each challenge upon the approved contest mechanism shared by Astro.
+To perform independent observation over the compliance of executing games in each challenge upon the approved game show mechanism shared by The Company.

 To monitor timing and bonus elements achieved by each contestant for score sheet, inning and elimination verification for all challenges.

-Review of contestant eligibility by cross checking with documentation provided by Astro prior to contest commencement date.
+Review of contestant eligibility by cross checking with documentation provided by The Company prior to game show commencement date.

-To observe and verify the tie breaker results according to the mechanism provided by Astro.
+To observe and verify the tie breaker results according to the mechanism provided by The Company.

 To provide full report on the conduct of the whole game show upon completion for internal reference.

-To be present at location where the challenges are conducted based on the schedule given by Astro.
+To be present at all locations where the challenges are conducted based on the schedule given by The Company.

-Astro will provide accommodation and transportation for outstation recording in Penang.
+The Company will provide accommodation (1 standard room on twin-sharing basis) for a total number of two (2) persons only including transport to Penang at the discretion of the Company and meals for the outstation recording between 13th to 19th December 2017.

 Attending recording as per below to evaluate the scoring: